Syntax404-coder/ccs-249-exercise-7-alanan-taganahan/README.md

 # 🧠 tc_ner_model

-Welcome to my exploration of NLP modeling using both a **Trigram Language Model** and a **Hidden Markov Model for Named Entity Recognition (NER)**.
+CCS-249-Exercise-7-alanan-taganahan's **Trigram Language Model** and a **Hidden Markov Model for Named Entity Recognition (NER)**.
 This project dives into understanding how different models perform in tagging named entities using the CoNLL-2003 dataset.

 ---